twischer/tomahawk/README.md

 	$ cmake -DCMAKE_BUILD_TYPE=Debug ..

-Install on Debian 7.0
+Install dependencies for building on Debian 7.0
 -----------------------------------------

-sudo apt-get install cmake libphonon-dev libqjson-dev libtag1-dev libboost-dev libqca2-dev
+	$ sudo apt-get install cmake libphonon-dev libqjson-dev libtag1-dev libboost-dev libqca2-dev

-The following packages have to be installed manually because the versions of the package managment are to old:
+The following packages have to be installed manually, because the versions of the package managment are to old:

 * libechonest-dev
 * libclucene-dev